cristhianfms/pharmacies/README.md

    docker-compose up
    ```

-4. In the browser access to http://localhost
+4. In the browser access http://localhost

 <!-- USAGE EXAMPLES -->
 ## Usage

-A default admin user is predifined with the credentials:
+A user and password is created automatically:

 `user: Admin`